aflanders7/Bookstore/README.md

 Citation for the Search forms:
 Date: 8/11/23
-Adapted from from OSU CS 340 nodejs-starter-app Step 6, form labels are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%206%20-%20Dynamically%20Filling%20Dropdowns%20and%20Adding%20a%20Search%20Box
+Adapted from from OSU CS 340 nodejs-starter-app Step 6, used setup but form labels are our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%206%20-%20Dynamically%20Filling%20Dropdowns%20and%20Adding%20a%20Search%20Box

 Citation for the DML queries: